Using Medical Cannabis to Treat Arthritis and Pain

 1 or 2 Petra mints (2.5 - 5 mgs THC) OR

 2 sprays 1:1 THC:CBD by Care By Design (5 mgs:5 mgs) OR

-1 chocolate covered blueberry Terra Bite by Kiva (5 mgs THC) AND/OR
+1 chocolate covered blueberry Terra Bites by Kiva (5 mgs THC) AND/OR

-Papa & Barkeley Releaf Balm 3:1 THC:CBD applied to her knees
+Papa & Barkley Releaf Balm 3:1 THC:CBD applied to her knees